chunkybeefbombs/skills-github-pages/_posts/2024-7-31- ADumbSmartLock.md

 ## Preamble

 My girlfriend only has one key to her apartment.
-Sometimes she has to leave for school or work when it would be inconvenient for me to leave at the same time, but I also need in-and-out privileges before she'd get back.
+(NOTE: no longer girlfriend as of February 2025) Sometimes she has to leave for school or work when it would be inconvenient for me to leave at the same time, but I also need in-and-out privileges before she'd get back.

 My first thought was to spoof the digital chip inside her key.
 I thought it'd be easy because I watched a video on copying a magstrip from an old-fashioned swipe pass using a read-write peripheral for mag strips.